S3ooodi90/ReferenceImplementation/docs_source/source/front.rst

 Acknowledgements
 ----------------

-We would like to thank all of the members of the MLHIM Advanced Technology Lab, UERJ as well as FAPERJ for multiple grants.
+We would like to thank all of the members of the `MLHIM <https://mlhim.org>`_ Technology Development Unit at UERJ as well as `FAPERJ <http://www.faperj.br/>`_ for multiple direct and student grants in support of semantic interoperability efforts.

 Error Reporting